Atotonilco de Tula

-Atotonilco de Tula is one of the 84 municipalities of Hidalgo.
-It is located in the southwestern part of the state of Hidalgo, in Mexico.
-The municipal seat is also Atotonilco de Tula.
+Atotonilco de Tula is a city that serves as the municipal seat for one of the 84 municipalities of Hidalgo.
+It is located in the southwestern part of the Mexican state of Hidalgo.
 The municipality lies at a southern pass leading out of the Mezquital Valley, approximately 86 kilometers north of Mexico City and about 180 km northeast of the state capital, Pachuca de Soto.

-The name comes from Nahuatl and means "place of hot springs"; in the otomi language, it is called Padehe.
+The name comes from Nahuatl and means "place of hot springs"; in the Otomi language, it is called Padehe.
 The municipality covers an area of 31 km2.
 As of the 2010 census, it had a total population of 31,078.
 It is now part of the Tula de Allende built-up (or metropolitan) area.

 Geography

 It is located between the parallels 99° 27’ 51” and 99° 07’ 32” west longitude, and 20° 05’ 35” and 18° 55’ 22” north latitude.
 Atotonilco borders.
 It covers a total surface area of 192.7 km2 at an altitude of 6,634 ft.
 In the year 2010 census by INEGI, it reported a population of 17,055.

-The town of Atotonilco de Tula, a municipal seat, has governing jurisdiction over the following communities: Vito, Boxfi, and Progreso.
+The town of Atotonilco de Tula, the municipal seat, has governing jurisdiction over the following communities: Vito, Boxfi, and Progreso.
 The total municipality extends 96.37 and borders with the municipalities of Tepeji del Río, Tula de Allende, Atitalaquia, Ajacuba and the state of México (Huehuetoca, Tequixquiac and Apaxco).

 The municipal seat is in a small, elongated valley but most of the municipality is inside of the Mezquital Valley.
 The highest mountain the Picacho in the Sierra Tezontlalpa, it rises 2800 m above sea level, on the border between the municipalities of San Agustín Tlaxiaca and Atitalaquia.